NextCenturyCorporation/neon-dash/README.md

 		npm install -g @angular/cli

-The recommended package manager for the project is the [Yarn Package Manager][yarn]. npm can also be used.
+The recommended package manager for the project is the [Yarn Package Manager][yarn].
+To install yarn:

+		npm install -g yarn

+Now, install the dependencies:

+		yarn install

+If you decide not to use, yarn, use npm to install the dependencies:

+		npm install

-## Development server
+## Run Development Server

 Start a [Neon server][neon] running on port 8080.
 As an alternate to building the server, you can use the [Neon Quickstart Docker Image][neon-quickstart].

 Run `npm start` or `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/route/class`.

-## Build
+## Build for Deployment

-Run `ng build` to build the project.
+If you need to deliver the application to someone else, so need the war file, run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Generating Documentation